• Skip to primary navigation

 Spread batter into an even layer - Your batter will be thick, so you'll need to use a spatula to spread the batter evenly to the edges of your prepared pan.
 Either grease a 9x13 baking pan or line with parchment for easy removal after baking.

 Pan size - You'll need a 9x13 inch baking pan for this recipe.
-I recommend lining your pan with parchment paper so the bars can easily be lifted from the pan once they're done baking.
+Line your pan with parchment paper so the bars can easily be lifted from the pan once they're done baking.

 Frequently asked questions